AkiraEgawa/CMPT-371-A3-Socket-Programming-Battle-Tanks/README.md

 ### **Step 3: Building Your Tanks**

-This step is not neccesary, if you don't customize your tanks, you will be loaded into the match with standard gear.
+This step is not neccesary because if you don't customize your tanks, you will be loaded into the match with standard gear.

-1. Press the most bottom gray button labeled "BUILD TANK"
+1. Press the "BUILD TANK" build tank button to move to the tank builder screen.
-2. Within, you will see the sections of Tracks, Armor, Sights, and Barrels
+2. Within, you will see the sections of Tracks, Armor, Sights, and Barrels.
-3. Choose your parts in a carousel style by clicking the left and right arrows next to the part names
+3. Choose your parts in a carousel style by clicking the left and right arrows next to the part names.
-4. You can see your stats via the stat bars implemented on the bottom (Blue and Purple are special colours)
+4. You can see your stats via the stat bars implemented on the bottom (Blue and Purple are special colours).
-5. Once you are satisfied with your tank, press the button labeled "BACK TO MENU"
+5. Once you are satisfied with your tank, press the button labeled "BACK TO MENU".

 ### **Step 4: Joining the Server**

 1. If you are on the same machine as the server, just press "JOIN SERVER".
-    a) If the server is not running at this point, an error message will appear: Connection failed: [WinError 10061] No connection could be made because the target machine actively refused it
+    a) If the server is not running at this point, an error message will appear: Connection failed: [WinError 10061] No connection could be made because the target machine actively refused it.
-2. If you are on another machine on LAN, input the IP given to you by the server in the IP box then press "JOIN SERVER"
+2. If you are on another machine on LAN, input the IP given to you by the server in the IP box then press "JOIN SERVER".

 ### **Step 5: Gameplay**

 1. To start the game, press the ENTER key on your keyboard, no other players can join after this, so make sure to complete Step 4 from above for all clients before this step.
-2. To move a tank forward, press W. To move it backwards relative to its rotation, press S.
+2. To move a tank forward, press W. To move it backwards, press S.
-3. To turn a tank, press counter clockwise and clockwise respectively.
+3. To turn a tank, press A to turn counter clockwise and press D to turn clockwise respectively.
-4. To shoot a shell, press SPACEBAR (There is a delay between each shot to make sure players can't just spam bullets everywhere)
+4. To shoot a bullet, press SPACEBAR (There is a delay between each shot to make sure players can't just spam bullets everywhere).
-5. The terrain type and effects are as follow
+5. The terrain type and effects are as follow:
-    a) Black: Stone, it stops bullets and the player, you can not go through it
+    a) Black: Stone, it stops bullets and blocks players from going through it.
-    b) Brown: Mud, it slows you down a bit
+    b) Brown: Mud, it lowers a player's movement speed a bit.
-    c) Blue: Water, it halves your movement speed
+    c) Blue: Water, it halves a player's movement speed.
-    d) Green: Grass, no effect
+    d) Green: Grass, no effect.
-    e) Grey: Gravel, no effect
+    e) Grey: Gravel, no effect.
 6. Go around the map and find other players to shoot them until they poof out of existence.
-Dead clients get a "GAME OVER" screen, last player standing gets a "VICTORY" screen.
+Dead players will get a "GAME OVER" screen, while the last player standing gets a "VICTORY" screen.
 7. If you entered by yourself or just want to give up, press ESC to leave the match.
-The server will be closed if there are no players left
+The server will be closed if there are no players left.

 ## **5\.
 Technical Protocol Details (JSON over TCP)**